jabezborja/jabsga/README.md

 # Jabsga: URL shortener for short and concise URLs 💖🇵🇭
-Jabsga is a free URL shortening service for making URLs more shorter and more concise.
+Jabsga is a free URL shortening service for making URLs more shorter and more concise

 Example here: https://jabsga.herokuapp.com/zGGGAuV